wirde/swank-inject/README.md

-# Injecting a Clojure REPL in an unmodified application
+# Injecting a Clojure REPL in an unmodified Java application

 A tool which lets you "inject" a Clojure REPL into a running Java application with remote debugging enabled.
 You are also able to specify one or more classes, one instance of each of those classes (preferably singletons) will be bound to the symbol: